in

 The tinned-based meat product was first released in 1937 by the Minnesota-based food firm Hormel Foods.

-Even though it has been branded as a ‘mystery meat’ SPAM is in fact just a mixture of pork, water, salt, potato starch, sugar and sodium nitrate.
+Even though it has been branded as a ‘mystery meat’, SPAM is in fact just a mixture of pork, water, salt, potato starch, sugar and sodium nitrate.

 According to TIME, the intended target audience for the product was housewives who wanted cheap, quick meals that didn’t necessarily need much prep time.

-Surprisingly, it saw a massive boom in popularity during World War II due to the difficulty of delivering fresh meat to the soldiers.
+Surprisingly, it saw a massive boom in popularity during World War II due to the difficulty of delivering fresh meat to soldiers.

 By the end of the war, over 150 million pounds of it were being purchased by the military.